tejuscs/ADBD-Labs/adb-provisioning-autonomous-container/adb-provisioning-autonomous-container.md

 ### Required Artifacts

 - An Oracle Cloud Infrastructure account with fleet administrator privileges.
-For a detailed description of required IAM policies, please refer to the [documentation on IAM policies](https://docs.oracle.com/en/cloud/paas/autonomous-database/adbdf/) in the Autonomous Database Dedicated documentation set.
+For a detailed description of required IAM policies, please refer to the [documentation on IAM policies](https://docs.oracle.com/en/cloud/paas/autonomous-database/adbdf/) in the Autonomous AI Database Dedicated documentation set.

 Watch the video below for an overview of creating an Autonomous Container Database.